 These factors, among others, may enable our competitors to market their products and services at lower prices or on terms more advantageous to customers than we can offer.
 Competition may result in price reductions, reduced gross margins and loss of market share, any of which could have a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.
+Moreover, consolidation trends in the pharmaceutical, biotechnology and diagnostics industries have served to create fewer customer accounts and to concentrate purchasing decisions for some customers, resulting in increased pricing pressure on us.
 Additionally, our current and future competitors, including certain of our customers, may at any time develop additional products and services that compete with our products and new approaches by these competitors may make our products, technologies and methodologies obsolete or noncompetitive.
 We may not be able to compete effectively against these organizations.
+Failure to anticipate and respond to competitors' actions may impact our future revenue and profitability.